 Sadness & Reflection

 Mum’s funeral was small but we made it as special as we could.
-It took a month before we were able to finally say goodbye for good.
+It took a month before we were able to finally say our last goodbyes.
 We managed to get a Scots piper to play outside.
 ‘Wee Sadie’ was from Scotland and she loved those piper laments.
-The live stream made it accessible for family and friends who were not permitted to travel.
+The live stream made it accessible for family and friends who were not allowed to be there due to restrictions on numbers or permitted to travel.
 Covid has taken so much away from those special moments and milestones.
 No wake, or meeting friends or family other than for a few minutes.
 The funeral directors were magnificent and eased any worries we had, but I have to be honest, it could only be described as a conveyer belt of funerals; one in and one out.

 In the aftermath of the first wave of infections, the analysis of what went wrong in care homes is being laid bare.
 The decisions were not the right ones.
 Yes, we were dealing with something we’d never experienced in our lifetime but the science was compelling.
 The old phrase ‘ignore at your peril’ came true and complacency won.
 Care home residents routinely require intensive patterns of physical care.
 Woeful supplies of PPE and the late mandatory wearing of masks cost us dearly and human lessons need to be learnt as we move through year two of this dreadful virus and beyond.

-As Carers Week 2021 take place, I’m remembering what it felt like to be a carer.
-I feel relief, sadness and longing mixed with memories of when Mum was at her best.
-She cared for my Dad as he was nearing the end of his life.
+During Carers Week 2021, I reflected on what it felt like to be a carer.
+I can say with honesty that I feel relief, sadness and a longing mixed with happy memories of when Mum was at her best.
+Mum also cared for my Dad as he was nearing the end of his life.
 This she did with good grace, acceptance and love whilst shielding me and my siblings as much as she could.
-Six months on there’s still things to do, everything takes so much longer due to Covid which prolongs closure.
-Hindsight is a wonderful thing but looking back I can say that what we needed and didn’t always get was honesty and real communication, where you don’t sugar coat the truth.
+Several months on since November 2020, there’s still things to do as Covid has prolonged closure.
+Hindsight is a wonderful thing and looking back I can say that what we needed and didn’t always get was honesty and real communication, where you don’t sugar coat the truth.
 In addition to this, dementia needs vital research and proper funding.
 Around 850,000 people with dementia are living in the UK, this is projected to rise to 1.6 million by 2040.
-Who will look after you if there’s no improvements by then?
+Who will be there to care if we need help to live a fulfilled life if there’s no improvement by then?

 I felt lucky that my work family was part of that caring journey and even more so now that the Trust recognises our staff who also have a caring role.
 Several of my colleagues in caring roles share similarities with me.
 I’ve always been given understanding and empathy at work and for that I give my heartfelt thanks.
 If you are an employee of our Trust who needs support, don’t hesitate to speak to your line manager, it’s worth it.

-In Carers Week 2020 I wrote a blog about the importance of being recognised as an unpaid carer in Coffee, Chat & Carers
+In Carers Week 2020 I wrote about the importance of being recognised as an unpaid carer in Coffee, Chat & Carers